Share your expertise in your own experience; compare its similarities and difference to your peers!

 In your application, you can indicate your group preferences based on when you are available.
 Accepted participants will attend all five meetings of their assigned group (same day and time each week); it is not possible to jump among groups across weeks.
 All groups meet on campus; details will be provided to accepted participants.

-The specific groups offered each term vary based on facilitator availability, student participant trends and current salience of issues; specific dialogue schedules are determined by facilitator and room availability.
+The specific groups offered in a particular term vary based on facilitator availability, student participant trends and current salience of issues; specific dialogue schedules are determined by facilitator and room availability.
 Due to space limitations and group schedules, we cannot guarantee all applicants will be accepted or receive their first choice of dialogue groups/topics.
 For these reasons, connected instructors and program coordinators have been asked to offer Voices as one of several options for comparable credit.